 Most pruning is best done in late winter or early spring.
 An exception is pruning branches that may be subject to damage from strong winds or heavy snow.
 Climbing roses with very long canes may be trimmed back so they don't whip in the wind.
 Tree branches that have narrow branch angles that may be prone to breakage in heavy snows can be pruned in fall.

 Spray Deer-Off repellent on the twigs (and foliage, if the plant is evergreen) to discourage browsing deer.
 Fall is an active time for gophers.
 Watch for fresh soil mounds to determine if they are out eating roots in your landscape.
 Mole and Gopher Repel is an excellent repellant that is sprayed onto the top of the soil and watered in.

 Young shrubs and trees should have their lower stems protected from feeding rabbits if they are a problem in your neighborhood.
 This is especially true in snowy areas.
 Rabbits will burrow under the snow and nibble on the bark.
 Brown paper tree wrap is excellent to protect trees.
 Multi-stemmed shrubs and trees can be protected with chicken wire cylinders or other mesh-type barriers placed around the base of the plant.

 If plants in your landscape have very yellow (chlorotic) foliage they may be suffering from an iron deficiency.
 Fall is the best time to increase the amount of available iron with a topdressing of Greensand and flaked soil sulfur.
 Greensand is a rich source of iron and potassium.
 The soil sulfur lowers the soil's alkalinity to make iron more readily available.

-For chronically iron deficient plants, dig a ring of one foot deep holes around the drip line of the tree and add a mixture of the Greensand, soil sulfur, along with generous amounts of comport into the holes.
+For chronically iron-deficient plants, dig a ring of one foot deep holes around the drip line of the tree and add a mixture of the Greensand, soil sulfur, along with generous amounts of compost into the holes.